-34 1.
-KENO 603 Presentation
+1. KENO 603 Presentation

-- 35 Submitted by the NH Lottery Executive Director Charlie McIntyre - Town Council will be presented information about a new lottery game, KENO 603, which can be played exclusively in taverns and restaurants that have an active liquor pouring license. - 38 - Lynda Plante, Deputy Director, NH Lottery, stated KENO was put into law last July.
-As of December
+Submitted by the NH Lottery Executive Director Charlie McIntyre Town Council will be presented information about a new lottery game, KENO 603, which can be played exclusively in taverns and restaurants that have an active liquor pouring license.

-40 15th, KENO is now available.
-NH Lottery has 7 cities that are able to sell KENO and 45

-41 establishments.
-They are working with the towns to see if that is something that might be available in and allow the opportunity to consider whether it is believed to be something the members of thecommunity should weigh in on.
+Lynda Plante, Deputy Director, NH Lottery, stated KENO was put into law last July.
+As of December 15th, KENO is now available.
+NH Lottery has 7 cities that are able to sell KENO and 45 establishments.
+They are working with the towns to see if that is something that might be available in each of the communities.
+They have 23 establishments in the Merrimack area that potentially could sell KENO if it is something that is approved in the Town.
+She stated the desire to provide information and allow the opportunity to consider whether it is believed to be something the members of the community should weigh in on.

-42 each of the communities.
-They have 23 establishments in the Merrimack area that potentially could not.
+In 1964, the same process took place when the State was first selling NH lottery tickets; they went out to all the towns and cities for a vote.
+There were 198 towns and cities that wanted it, and 11 that did not.
 Over 50 years later there has been \$1.9 billion that has gone to education.
 The lottery continues to work towards education.
 There has been concerns with gambling.
 This KENO legislation does provide 1% to go to Health & Human Services to assist with addiction.
 It is really looking at bringing money to the community for full-day kindergarten as well as establishments that offer KENO.
 The Lottery has already gone back to the towns and cities to see how the process is going.
 It is already above plan, and they have reported that their sales for drinks, food, etc. at their establishments are up close to 20%.